Susanne Boll: Professional service and leadership

 Boll was the organizer of several international retreats at Dagstuhl Castle to which she invited researchers to join her in discussing trends, challenges and future directions in multimedia, understanding social media, interactive systems for personal health and automotive user interfaces in times of automation.

 In 2019, Boll was appointed Director of Diversity and Outreach in the Executive Committee of ACM SIGMM.
 She initiated the 25 in 25 strategy in which ACM SIGMM wants to overcome its relatively low representation of women in all activities and has decided on 10 actions to achieve at least 25% female participation at all levels and for all roles on all levels by 2025.

 Boll is also involved in Plattform Lernende Systeme - Germany's Platform for Artificial Intelligence.
 There she leads the working group Innovation, Business Models and Processes and advises politics as well as society on current AI topics.

 Awards and honours

 Boll was named a Fellow of the German Informatics Society in October 2020.
-She was named a Distinguished Member of the ACM in 2019, the only European woman among the year's 62 inductees.
-She is an elected member of acatech, The National Academy of Science and Engineering.
-She was elected a member (Fachkollegiatin) of the German Science Foundation (DFG) board of reviewers in Computer Science in 2016 and re-elected for four more years in 2020.
-She is also the spokesperson of its board since 2020.
+She was named an ACM Distinguished Member in 2019, the only European woman among the year's 62 inductees.
+She is an elected member of acatech, the National Academy of Science and Engineering.
+She was elected a member (Fachkollegiatin) of the German Science Foundation (DFG) board of reviewers for two terms in Computer Science from 2016 until 2024.
+She was also the spokesperson of this board in one term since 2020.
+Since 2026, Susanne Boll is an elected Member of Senate of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).